Unfortunately, the Imperial Hotel & Restaurant has closed its doors. Check out some other Colorado historic hotels.

 Unluckily, during George’s stay at the Imperial Hotel, he was going to the basement by stairs where he fell and died.
 Alice is speculated to have struck her father with the cast-iron skillet in his head and caused his death.

-Today, the guests more often than not, report the presence of a ghost, especially in the halls.
-Security reports hearing of mysterious voices.
-Guests, particularly ladies, report that they feel somebody is touching them especially during the night time.
+Before closing, guests more often than not reported the presence of a ghost, particularly in the halls.
+Security reports hearing mysterious voices while guests, particularly ladies, stated that they feel somebody is touching them especially during the night.

 Address: 123 N 3rd, Cripple Creek, CO